Trident-BHG/chain-ed-contract/README.md

    b.
 In .env file add the following values(Make sure to provide them correctly): ARBITRUM_VRF_LINK_ADDRESS, ARBITRUM_VRF_WRAPPER_ADDRESS
    c.
 Run the following command to deploy: npx hardhat deploy --tags cert --network arbitrum
    d.
 Note down the address of the deployed contract
-2. Fund your Certificate contract with LINK tokens
+2. Fund your Certificate contract with LINK tokens for VRF fees
 3. Deploy Destination Minter.sol on destination Chain(Arbitrum Sepolia)
    a.
 Run the following command to deploy: npx hardhat deploy --tags destination-mint --network arbitrum
    b.
 Note down the address of the deployed contract.